-A Color-Magnitude Diagram for Type I AGN
+Using NED to Create a Color-Magnitude Diagram for Type I Seyferts

 Educator Team: Nicole Granucci, Theresa Paulsen, Thomas Rutherford

 Mentor Teacher: John Blackwell

 Science Mentor: Varoujan Gorjian

 Abstract

 Data from the Sloan Digital Sky Survey (SDSS) and the Galaxy Evolution Explorer (GALEX) satellite will be used to extend the work of the 2010 and 2012 NITARP teams in demonstrating a correlation between the luminosity and color (temperature) of the accretion disk within Type I Active Galactic Nuclei (AGN).
 The 2012 NITARP team was successful in finding a trend in the UV luminosity and color of the AGN in Type I quasars, however the sample size was not sufficient in demonstrating a substantial correlation.
 More data is needed to complete the plot; therefore, data from less luminous AGN must be used.
 Our project will attempt to examine whether the trend remains the same for Type I Seyfert galaxies with redshifts 0.1 < z < 0.5.